abditake/Reading-Notes/Code-401/class-16.md

 <hr>

 ## EC2 For Humans

 - Where can we find EC2 on the AWS Console?
   - `https://aws.amazon.com/console/`
 - Explain the general difference between T2 Micro and XL.
   - performance T2.micro just has 1 gb of alloted ssd memory and 1 cpu.
-  - xl has 64 cpus' 488 gb of ssd space and a dedicated 8x1900 ssd storage for persisting data. this data doesn't get removed once the instance is shutdown.
+  - xl has 64 cpu capacity 488 gb of ssd space and a dedicated 8x1900 ssd storage for persisting data. this data doesn't get removed once the instance is shutdown.
 - Explain a “Compute Cycle” to a non-technical friend.
+  - reboot: data stays on where we first hosted
+  - stop/start: move to a new host
+  - hibernate: move to a new host
+  - terminate: completely shutdown
 <hr>

 ## Elastic Beanstalk

 - What is Elastic Beanstalk?
   - Service that deploys, manages, and scales web apps and services.